RookieCoderrr/Neo-Explorer-Tool/README.md

 For more info, please refer to [neo-cli command](https://docs.neo.org/docs/en-us/node/cli/cli.html).

-Attention:
+> Notes:
-If you intend to deploy a contract on the chain, please put your contract manifest file into Neo-Explorer-Tool/neocli/SmartContract directory on you local host, the neo-rc2-private container will automatically synchronize the local SmartContract directory to its /SmartContract directory.
+> If you intend to deploy a contract on the chain, please put your contract manifest file into Neo-Explorer-Tool/neocli/SmartContract directory on you local host, the neo-rc2-private container will automatically synchronize the local SmartContract directory to its /SmartContract directory.